johannlilly/blog/README.md

 # blog
 I keep most of my documents as text files.
-I can use GitHub for tracking changes.
+I use GitHub for tracking revisions.